-Mobile stores under consideration: New SaaS
+Introduction of mobile stores: New SaaS

-Regarding new store development, the Company is considering mobile stores, among other possibilities.
+With respect to new-style store development, the Company is developing mobile stores.
 What are stores to PC DEPOT?
 They are no longer places to sell products.
 They are a place to meet family members, discuss and give advice on their needs, make proposals, and create digital lives together.

 At present, stores wait for customers to visit them, and if necessary, a Works of Digital Consultants will visit each household.
 Telephone interactions have always been possible.
-The Company has come this far, and President Nojima is considering the next step to be a new form of SaaS (Software as a Service).
+The Company has come this far, and President Nojima is going to take the next step: a new form of SaaS (Software as a Service).